J1149/j1149.github.io/developers/pai_core_apis/dump_wallet.md

 *See also*

-* BackupWallet: safely copies wallet.dat to the specified file, which can be a directory or a path with filename.
+* `BackupWallet`: safely copies wallet.dat to the specified file, which can be a directory or a path with filename.
-* ImportWallet: imports private keys from a file in wallet dump file format (see the dumpwallet RPC).
+* `ImportWallet`: imports private keys from a file in wallet dump file format (see the dumpwallet RPC).
 These keys will be added to the keys currently in the wallet.
 This call may need to rescan all or parts of the PAI for transactions affecting the newly-added keys, which may take several minutes.